pugetmesh/pugetmesh.github.io/docs/meshtastic/faq.md

 * **What firmware version should I flash my device with?**
     1. It is best to ask our Discord since this answer constantly changes, and not always forward/newer.
     1. There have been many times that the online firmware documentation does not include known issues.
+* **Where can I find the QR code to join the local mesh?**
+    1. We recommend not using QR codes for adding channels in Meshtastic.
+QR codes silently change other settings including the output power of your radio and hop count.
+    1. These issues are problematic for many reasons so we have stopped recommending their use.
+See [Here](/meshtastic/config/#local-channels) for more info.
+* **Should I use a ROUTER or CLIENT role?**
+    1. Short answer: Almost always CLEINT.
+    1. CLIENT nodes still contribute to the mesh, they will repeat messages they hear as long as they only hear the message once.
+    1. CLIENT_MUTE is a good choice if you have many nodes at home but only want one (the best positioned node) to contribute back to the mesh by repeating messages.
+    1. ROUTER and ROUTER_LATE nodes ALWAYS repeat every message they hear.
+This can be good unless there are multiple ROUTER mode nodes covering the same area.
+* **I have determined that I need to use a ROUTER mode role.
+How can I be a responsible ROUTER node owner?**
+    1. Double check that a ROUTER mode (ROUTER/ROUTER_LATE/etc) is indeed needed.
+Let the node run for a while (days) and see how many ROUTER mode nodes are in your node list.
+Consider that when making your decision.
+    1. The worst thing a ROUTER mode node owner can do is set their node and forget it.
+Be available to others in the event that your node is causing problems.
+    1. Share contact info in your long name, and/or check your node DM's, and/or consider joining the "Meshtastic Router Owners" channel on our Discord.
+    1. Always share the accurate position (including elevation) of your node.
+This helps others connect to it and also helps prevent multiple ROUTERS in the same area.
+    1. Backup power.
+We want this mesh to be available when other forms of communication are down.
+Solar power + battery is best, but even just a battery when wall powered ensures the node will continue to run for a couple of weeks.
+    1. Frequently check in with the community.
+As we continue to grow, we hope to gain access to better and better locations for ROUTER mode nodes.
+As this happens, we will likely need to transition older ROUTERS to something else.
 * **What is LongFast and how is it different from LONG_FAST?**
     1. LongFast is the name of the default channel when using the LONG_FAST modem preset.
     1. LONG_FAST is a modem preset, along with MEDIUM_FAST, SHORT_FAST, and others.
 These are a collection of settings that tell the LoRa radio how to send and receive data over RF.